The Elder Scrolls: Blades: Development and release

 On May 12, 2020, over a year since early access began, the game left early access as part of the version 1.7 update.
 This update also included a set of in-game rewards for players who had been part of the early access period.
 The Nintendo Switch version of the game was then released on May 14, 2020.

+The servers for the game shut down on June 30, 2026.

 Reception

 During its early access period, Blades received generally mixed reviews from critics.
 David Jagneaux from IGN heavily criticized the game for its long loading screens, grinding, lack of innovation, and its use of microtransactions; however, he praised the game for its visuals, character development, story, and combat.

-The final release received negative reception, with the Nintendo Switch version receiving "generally unfavorable reviews" on review aggregator Metacritic.
+The final release received negative reception, with the Nintendo Switch version receiving "generally unfavorable reviews" on the review aggregation website Metacritic.
 The Switch version of the game received the 10th worst aggregate score on the site out of all games released in 2020.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 8% of critics.
 PJ O'Reilly of Nintendo Life called the game "a bland and repetitive grind", criticizing the game's design, gameplay, and technical performance.
 Matt Sainsbury of Digitally Downloaded panned the game, calling it "a creatively broken, anti-intellectual insult" and negatively comparing it to other The Elder Scrolls games.
 John Rairdin of Nintendo World Report wrote that the game was "a downright joke" and heavily criticized the combat and gameplay.